markpmlim/sdfDemos/Readme.md

 1) Whenever a vec3/float3 is passed as a parameter in a call to sample a texture, an environment map is required.
 Instead of loading six 2D graphics, we use a special kind of 2D graphic with dimensions 2:1 (aka equiRectangular map) to instantiate the environment map.
 A special function must be written to use access the 2D texture for environment lookups.

-2) Functions like "normalize" can not be used on vectors in program scope because MSL considers such vectors to be in constant address space.
+2) Functions like "normalize" can not be used on vectors in program scope because Metal considers such vectors to be in constant address space.
 Refer to the section "4) Address Spaces" of MSL specification manual.
 Here's a line from the manual:

 The address space for a variable at program scope must be constant.